MESMER-group/mesmer/docs/source/development.rst

 - Create issues in the `MESMER issue tracker`_ for changes and enhancements.
 This ensures that everyone in the community has a chance to comment.
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds: see the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.
 - Only push to your own branches.
 This allows people to force push to their own branches as they need without fear of causing others headaches.
+- Never commit directly to the main branch (neither the one of main MESMER repo nor your own fork's).
+This is to ensure that the main branch is always stable and that all changes are reviewed.
 - Start all pull requests as draft pull requests and only mark them as ready for review once they've had `main` merged into them.
 This makes it easier for reviewers to manage their time.
 If you are afraid your PR has been overlooked you can also actively assign a reviewer on the Github page of your PR.
 - Several small pull requests are preferred over one large PR.
 This makes it easier for reviewers and faster for everyone, as review time grows exponentially with the number of lines in a pull request.